MUN-COMP3100/project-abhinavsalganiateam/README.md

 - The server and client side are running on different ports, so you need to run both the server and client side to use the application.
 - you need a internet connection to use the application since we are using the TMDB API to fetch the movies.
 - The searchbar is implemented in the both client side and server side , retrieving the data from server is working but couldn't properly connect it to the client side. so you can see the searchbar in the client side but it is not working.
+- all the components are in the src folder in the client side.

 ### Creating the Database on Localhost